romnn/microgpusim/WIP.md

 #### TODO

+- Today:

+  - configure logging for box and playground
+  - see why playground is so slow? using a flamegraph
+  - see why box is so slow? using a flamegraph
+  - configure playground for accelsim compat mode and compare to native accelsim
+    - could we run unmodified accelsim as well using bridge or will this mess up global state?
+  - DONE: upload traces to google drive
+  - fix tests in CI

 - BUG: simple matrix mul 32 128 128 32
   - checking for diff after cycle 4654
   - accelsim has extra write access without any address???